ret2basic/ret2wargames/001_USSD_Sherlock_May_2023/README.md

 ## USSD Overview

-USSD is a stablecoin backed by a busket of tokens as collateral.
+USSD is a stablecoin backed by a bucket of tokens as collateral.
 Just like other algorithmic stablecoin implementations, USSD has a rebalancing mechanism (`rebalance()`) that:

 - `BuyUSSDSellCollateral()` when USSD price drops below $1.
 	- This is because USSD price < $1 means there are more USSD and less collateral in the Uniswap pool, so we want to buy USSD (to reduce USSD in the pool) and sell collateral (to increase collateral in the pool).